mrthomaschin/EmployeeDirectory/README.md

 ## Did you make any trade-offs for this project?
 What would you have done differently with more time?

 Most importantly, I would go further with organization by conforming classes to protocols.
-If I were to add more similar components, protocols would come in handy for better resusability and class separation.
+If I were to add more similar components, protocols would come in handy for better reusability and class separation.
 To add on, I would also remove the table view and refresh components out of the view controller and initialize them in their own classes.
 I'm a firm believer in organization and scalability!

 A feature add-on I would like to implement is to add a drop down in the navigation bar that provides the options to sort via name, team, email, etc. Having two sort buttons in the navigation bar is definitely not ideal.

 ## What do you think is the weakest part of your project?

 I think the weakest part of my project is the separation of components.
-As mentioned about I definitely could organize component initialization and methods into their own defined classes.
+As mentioned above I definitely could organize component initialization and methods into their own defined classes.
 That way, classes like `ViewController` can be easier to read and contain less lines of code.

 ## Did you copy any code or dependencies?
 Please make sure to attribute them here!